-56. Exchange of information and lesson learnt can be done at the regional level.
-In order to facilitate exchange of regionally specific information on marine litter, the UN Environment Programme has assisted the creation of three regional nodes of the Global Partnership on Marine Litter in the Northwest Pacific, Wider Caribbean, and the Pacific.
-Additionally, the regional node for the Mediterranean is to be launched soon.
-In the Northwest Pacific region, for example, annual regional conferences on marine litter have been organized to strengthen interregional cooperation among the four participating countries.
-In addition, regional educational and capacity building programmes, awareness campaigns, conferences, trainings, and events are useful in joining efforts to combat marine litter through regional cooperation.
+56. Information and lessons learned can be shared at the regional level.
+In order to facilitate the sharing of regionally specific information on marine litter, the United Nations Environment Programme has supported the creation of regional nodes of the Global Partnership on Marine Litter in the North-West Pacific, the Wider Caribbean and the Pacific regions.
+A new regional node for the Mediterranean is to be launched soon.
+In the North-West Pacific region, for example, annual regional conferences on marine litter have been organized to strengthen inter-regional cooperation among the four participating countries.
+In addition, regional educational and capacity-building programmes, awareness campaigns, conferences, training sessions and other such events are useful for joining efforts to combat marine litter through regional cooperation.

-V. INTERNATIONAL RESPONSE OPTIONS
+V. International response options

-V.1 Legal and Policy Responses
+A. Legal and policy responses

-57. Pursuant to the request from the Environment Assembly, the UN Environment Programme has prepared an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches23.
-The assessment identified existing gaps in the governance strategies and approaches and presented three possible response options to facilitate future discussions:

-Option 1: Maintaining the status quo;

-Option 2: Review and revise existing framework to address marine plastic litter and microplastics, add components to address industry; and

-Option 3: A new global architecture with a multi-layered governance approach
+- 57. Pursuant to resolution 2/11,5 the United Nations Environment Programme has prepared an assessment of the effectiveness of relevant international, regional and subregional governance strategies and approaches.3 The assessment identifies existing gaps in governance strategies and approaches and presents three response options to facilitate future discussions: - (a) Option 1: Maintaining the status quo; - (b) Option 2: Review and revise existing framework to address marine plastic litter and microplastics, add components to address industry; and - (c) Option 3: A new global architecture with a multi-layered governance approach. - 58.
+The present section builds on the assessment to facilitate the deliberations of the ad hoc open-ended expert group.
+Annex III to the present note provides a summary of the three options and the possible implementation methods presented in the assessment.
+The summary is presented without formal editing.

-22 COM(2018) 28 final

-23 UNEP/AHEG/2018/1/INF/3

-This section builds on the Assessment to facilitate the deliberation by the Ad Hoc Open Ended Expert Group.
-Annex 3 of this note presents the summary of these three options and possible implementation methods as presented in the Assessment report.

-V.1.1 Binding Measures
+1. Binding measures